- Related links

 - For a list of currently licensed operating landfills, please see the Waste & Materials Management Program's list of Solid Waste Landfills Licensed in Wisconsin.

 - The Historic Registry spreadsheet does not identify all license numbers for currently licensed waste disposal facilities and should not be used regarding potential liability exemptions for unlicensed waste disposal sites.
 Wisconsin Act 418 (s.
 292.23, Wis.
 Stats.) provided these exemptions in 2006 for local governments and private parties.
 For more information about the exemptions, please see the Remediation & Redevelopment Program's Voluntary Party Liability Exemption page.
-For help regarding these statutory exemptions, please contact Dan Kolberg, DNR (608-267-7500).
+For help regarding these statutory exemptions, please contact Michael Prager, DNR (608-261-4927).

 Being listed in the Historic Registry spreadsheet does not mean that soil or groundwater is contaminated.
-If you are looking for this type of information, please consult the Contaminated Lands Environmental Action Network (CLEAN), DNR’s on-line information system about properties with contamination.
-CLEAN provides both a comprehensive on-line database and a web-based mapping system to find information about:
+If you are looking for this type of information, please consult the Contaminated Lands Environmental Action Network (CLEAN), DNR’s online information system about properties with contamination.
+CLEAN provides both a comprehensive online database (BRRTS on the Web) and a web-based mapping system (RR Sites Map) to find information about:

 - cleanups that are underway and completed;